The Importance of Gut Health

 The brain directly influences the gut and the intestines, associating anxiety with stomach problems and vice versa (1).
 When something transpires, inducing substantial mental or emotional pain, it is a “gut-wrenching” experience for a reason.

-Disguised in the walls of the digestive system, this "brain in your gut," or enteric nervous system (ENS), is changing the interpretation of digestion, mindset, health, and even the way you think.
-The ENS may activate powerful emotional changes, often overlooked by individuals struggling with irritable bowel syndrome and functional bowel problems such as constipation, diarrhea, bloating, stomach upset, and pain.
-The brain and gastrointestinal systems are interconnected, resulting in heartburn, abdominal cramps, or loose stools (38).
+Disguised in the walls of the digestive system, this “brain in your gut,” or enteric nervous system (ENS), is changing the interpretation of digestion, mindset, health, and even the way you think.
+The ENS can activate powerful emotional changes, often overlooked by individuals struggling with irritable bowel syndrome and functional bowel problems such as constipation, diarrhea, bloating, stomach upset, and pain.
+The brain and gastrointestinal systems are interconnected, resulting in heartburn, abdominal cramps, or loose stools (46).

 The gastrointestinal tract is hypersensitive to emotions such as anger, anxiety, sorrow, and contentment — all of these feelings, amongst many others, can initiate symptoms in the gut.
-Therefore, an individual's stomach or intestinal distress can be the reason or consequence of anxiety, stress, or even depression (39).
+Therefore, an individual’s stomach or intestinal distress can be the reason or consequence of anxiety, stress, or even depression (47).

 Mainstream medicine is catching onto the gut-brain connection.
-For this reason, it's becoming more common to see antidepressant medication prescribed to treat bowel disorders (39).
+For this reason, it’s becoming more common to see antidepressant medication prescribed to treat bowel disorders (48).

 Signs of an Unhealthy Gut

 Many wonder how to know if you need to focus on gut healing.
 The answer is nearly all of us do, and the body gives us many clues.
-Of course, we must slow down long enough to evaluate and interpret what's happening.
-Some key indicators of an unhealthy gut include (40,41):
+Of course, we must slow down long enough to evaluate and interpret what’s happening.
+Some key indicators of an unhealthy gut include (49,50):

 • Stomach discomfort